Great Falls (Passaic River): Viewing the falls

 The Falls are viewable from Haines Overlook Park on the south and Mary Ellen Kramer Park on the north.
 Drive-by viewing is available from McBride Avenue where it crosses the river just above the Falls.
 A footbridge over the Falls gorge (historically, the eighth such bridge to span this chasm) also serves as an outlook point.
 A visitor's center at the corner of Spruce and McBride avenues, in the Great Falls Historic District, provides a historical overview of the falls and the industrial and cultural history of Paterson.
 A record 177,000 visitors went to the Great Falls in 2016.

 National Natural Landmark

-The Great Falls of Paterson – Garret Mountain is a National Natural Landmark designated in January 1967 and were expanded in April 1967 to include nearby Garret Mountain.
+The Great Falls of Paterson – Garret Mountain is a National Natural Landmark designated in January 1967 and expanded in April 1967 to include nearby Garret Mountain.
 Together they help demonstrate how jointed basaltic lava flow shaped the geology of the area during the Early Mesozoic period through both extrusion and intrusion.

 The designation protects the site from federal development, but not from local and state development.
 Redevelopment of the decayed adjacent industrial areas has been an ongoing controversial topic.
 An attempt in the 1990s to redevelop the adjacent Allied Textile Printing Co.
 (ATP) facility, destroyed by fire in the 1980s, into prefabricated townhouses was initially approved by the city but later repelled by a coalition of local citizens seeking to preserve the historic character of the district.